 We compare VISTA with five baselines: three naive and two strong.
-Layer-at-a-Time-1 (1 CPU per Executor), Layer-at-a-Time-5 (5 CPUs), and Layer-at-a-Time-7 (7 CPUs) capture the current dominant practice of Layer-at-a-Time execution (Section 3.2).
-Spark is configured based on best practices [5, 12] (29 GB JVM heap, shuffle join, deserialized, and defaults for all other parameters, including n_p and memory apportioning).
+Lazy-1 (1 CPU per Executor), Lazy-5 (5 CPUs), and Lazy-7 (7 CPUs) capture the current dominant practice of layer at a time execution (Section 3.2).
+Spark is configured based on best practices [5, 13] (29 GB JVM heap, shuffle join, deserialized, and defaults for all other parameters, including n_p and memory apportioning).
 Ignite is configured with a 4 GB JVM heap, 25 GB off-heap Storage Memory, and n_p set to the default 1024.
-Layer-at-a-Time-5 with Pre-mat and All-at-a-Time are strong baselines based on our tradeoff analyses in Section 4.2.1.
-In Layer-at-a-Time-5 with Pre-mat, the lowest layer specified (e.g., conv5 for AlexNet) is materialized beforehand and used instead of raw images for all subsequent CNN inference; Premat is time spent on pre-materializing the lowest layer specified.
-All-at-a-Time is an alternative plan explained in Section 4.2.1; we use 5 CPUs per Executor.
-For Layer-at-a-Time-5 with
+Lazy-5 with Pre-mat and Eager are strong baselines based on our tradeoff analyses in Section 4.2.1.
+In Lazy-5 with Pre-mat, the lowest layer specified (e.g., conv5 for AlexNet) is materialized beforehand and used instead of raw images for all subsequent CNN inference; Pre-mat is